 The tutor coached and encouraged the child along the path to maturity.
 Once a child reached maturity, the guardian was no longer needed.
 When people come to and believe in the Lord Jesus Christ, the training wheels come off and the law is no longer required.
 Rather than depending upon the law, mature children of the King depend on grace.

 The tutor, as a guide, a custodian was never intended to be permanent.
 Once maturity was reached, the temporary assistance is no longer required.
-The child was released and considered an adult with all the rights and privileges of adult.
+The child was released and considered an adult with all the rights and privileges of an adult.